MarisaKirisame/DefComBlog/Calculator.md

 ## Deja Vu

 If we look at our simp(), we will see that it is very much like eval()!
-In fact, if we give it an Expr with no Var in it, it will always return a Lit!
+If we give it an Expr with no Var in it, it will always return a Lit!
 And the code that will be executed, in that case, is exactly the code for a definitional Interpreter.
-This is not a coincidence: the definitional Interpreter is a recurring echo, which we will see multi, multiple of time in the book.
+This is not a coincidence: the definitional Interpreter is a recurring echo, which we will see multi, multiple times in the book.

 ## Staging